2 Introduction to Neurodiversity

 - Autism can look like differences in communication, social interactions, sensory processing, and preferences for routines and structure (Deakin University, 2023b).
 However, every autistic person is different in their skill set, so it is important not to make assumptions.

-- Learn more about myths associated with autism.
+- Use the Deakin Autism webpage to learn more about myths associated with autism

 Attention Deficit Hyperactivity Disorder: